Natural Food Retailer

 About Nature’s Fare Markets

-Established twenty years ago in Kelowna, British Columbia, Nature’s Fare has grown to become the Okanagan’s natural food retailer of choice.
-A family owned and operated business, Nature’s Fare has six locations across the province as well as a head office, a central warehouse and a commissary kitchen.
+Established over twenty years ago in Kelowna, British Columbia, Nature’s Fare has grown to become the Okanagan’s natural food retailer of choice.
+A family owned and operated business, Nature’s Fare has seven locations across the province as well as a head office, a central warehouse and a commissary kitchen.
 Nature’s Fare has a distinct internal culture and loyal employees who are responsible for its success.
 Employees are given every opportunity for growth and are provided with advanced educational and training experiences as well as rewarded with competitive bonuses and benefits plans.

 Committed to quality since its inception, Nature’s Fare has always offered its customers only the best vitamins and supplements and organic and natural foods.
 The ingredients in all product offerings are carefully scrutinized and evaluated against rigorous standards.
 Natures’ Fare has a strong community presence and works closely with a number of local organizations to share knowledge about sustainability, healthy eating and organic farming.
 Each store location is encouraged to branch out into its community to create relationships with local farmers, practitioners, charity groups, health facilities, sports clubs, and teams.

 Dedicated to reducing its environmental footprint, Nature’s Fare has participated in climate saving initiatives and enacted a number of reduction strategies.
 Within the last three years Nature’s Fare has reduced its carbon output by upwards of fifteen percent, much of which is attributed to staff member involvement in energy reduction programs.
 In addition, Nature’s Fare encourages customers to reduce their personal environmental impact by offering composting and recycling stations in all stores and providing incentives for customers who choose to bring their own shopping bags.